 Sometimes the latest drivers don’t work properly on Windows 10.
 To check if this is what’s causing your problem, simply roll back to a previous version of your video driver (aka ‘display driver’) and your monitor driver.

 1) On your keyboard, press the Windows logo key and R (at the same time) to invoke the Run box.

-3) In Display adapters section, right-click on your display device software, and select Properties.
+3) In the Display adapters section, right-click on your display device software, and select Properties.

 4) Select the Driver tab and click Roll Back Driver, then follow the on-screen instructions.

 5) When complete, restart your computer, and see if Windows can now detect your second monitor.

 Manual driver update – You can update your video and monitor drivers manually by going to the manufacturer’s website for both your video card and your monitor, and searching for the most recent correct driver for each.
 Be sure to choose the only driver that is compatible with your variant of Windows 10.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your video driver manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your exact video card and monitor, and your variant of Windows 10, and it will download and install them correctly:

 1) Download and install Driver Easy.